-A comprehensive introduction to assessment in Early Childhood Education, including standardized tests and informal strategies, selection and administration, classroom assessment of academic achievement, and the appropriate interpretation and use of findings.
-Prerequisite: TEP Block 1 courses.
-Prerequisite: other TEP Block 2 courses.
+A comprehensive introduction to assessment in early childhood education, including standardized tests and informal strategies, selection and administration, classroom assessment of academic achievement, and the appropriate interpretation and use of findings.
+A study of the history and theory of curriculum and modern trends in curriculum Prerequisite: TEP Block 1 courses.
+Prerequisite or co-requisite: other TEP Block 2 courses.
 (Spring)